Highland, Illinois: Geography

 Highland is in southeastern Madison County, 30 mi east of St. Louis.
 U.S. Route 40 passes through the city north of downtown, leading west 11 mi to Troy and on to St. Louis, and to the northeast 20 mi to Greenville.
 Illinois Route 160 passes through the center of Highland, leading north 6 mi to Grantfork and south 10 mi to Trenton, while Illinois Route 143 leads northwest 6 mi to Marine and northeast 5 mi to Pierron.
 Interstate 70 passes through the northern part of the city limits, with access from Exit 24 (IL 143) to the west and Exit 30 (US 40) to the east.

 According to the U.S. Census Bureau, Highland has a total area of 7.84 sqmi, of which 6.81 sqmi are land and 1.03 sqmi, or 13.13%, are water.
 The city drains to the south to Sugar Creek, a tributary of the Kaskaskia River, and to the northwest to the East Fork of Silver Creek, another tributary of the Kaskaskia.
 Highland Silver Lake is a reservoir constructed on the East Fork; the Highland city limits extend north 5 mi to the southern border of Grantfork to enclose the entire lake.

+Climate

 Economy

 Highland has been home to businesses that include Pet Milk and the Wicks Organ Company.
-For the past 60 years, Highland Supply Corporation has been producing and selling floral grass - a traditional decorative product used to line Easter baskets.
+For the past 60 years, Highland Supply Corporation has been producing and selling floral grass, a traditional decorative product used to line Easter baskets.
 Highland is also home to The Korte Company (builder of many large and well-known buildings including Universal Studios in Florida).

 Government

-The current mayor is Kevin B. Hemann.

 Highland is in the process of implementing citywide availability of a municipal broadband network using Fiber to the home technology.